 “Competition makes you better, always, always makes you better, even if the competitor wins.”

-— Carlos Slim, investor
+— Carlos Slim

 “I love competition and really going for it and doing my best, but losing isn’t really upsetting to me.
 I feel like if I do lose, the other person really deserved it.”